am1rshah1rroslan/teacherattendancesystemwithfr/README.md

 4) All user data used in this system is only a template user consists of famous football (or soccer) players.
 Please add your own data!
 5) Facial recognition module may take some time to load registered user, estimation is about 15 seconds for 20 user.
 6) This system is only meant for small organization/groups that consists less than 30 members.
 More than that will cause facial recognition inaccuracies, performance issue and may crash your computer.
 7) In the system, user is assigned with status named TETAP and PINDAH.
 This status is used to indicate the availability of the user.
-TETAP means the user is still an employee of the schoiol whereas PINDAH means the user is not an employee anymore.
+TETAP means the user is still an employee of the school whereas PINDAH means the user is not an employee anymore.
 You may change this in the coding if you like.
 8) This system is originally written in Bahasa Malaysia due to my FYP stakeholder requirements.
 So, there maybe some unfamilliar words left out in the system.

 That is all!
 Have fun with this system and good luck on your project!